renovatebot/renovate/docs/usage/configuration-options.md

 ## description

-The description field is used by config presets to describe what they do.
+The description field can be used inside any configuration object to add a human-readable description of the object's config purpose.
-They are then collated as part of the onboarding description.
+Descriptions fields embedded within presets are also collated as part of the onboarding description.

 ## digest